topmenu original

 Septa died in 1856 at the age of 23.
 The 1860 census shows that all the children (all unmarried daughters) born after Septa are living with family members elsewhere, perhaps the tanning business could not support such a large family.
 Albert lives next door to David with his wife Elizabeth "Betsey" (Garrett) Kennon and their two children Frederick and Clara, ages 3 and 1 respectively.
 David's occupation is listed as farmer and currier (dressing, finishing and coloring a tanned hide).
 Albert's occupation is listed as farmer and tanner.

-moved to Iowa the early to mid 1870's, Fred was about 15 and Clara about 13.
+Albert Gallatin Kennon, moved to Iowa in the early to mid-1870's, Fred was about 15 and Clara about 13.
 They settled in Nodaway Township, Adams County about 15 miles southwest of present day Corning.
+Nodaway, Iowa

 Elizabeth (Garrett) Kennon died in 1887 from an "abscess of abdomen," she was 62.
 Albert remarried about 18 months later to Sarah Clarinda McClelland; he was 57, she was 32.
 Together they had three children.

-Albert died in March of 1902,his obituary along with many others was pasted into the middle of a bible that was in my grandparents home.
+Albert died in March of 1902, obituaries along with many others, was pasted into the middle of a bible that was in my grandparents’ home.
+Oddly, these items weren’t in special pages sometimes included for this purpose, they were just pasted right over the text.
+Perhaps somewhere between Esther and Job.
 His obituary and the obituaries of Frank and Henry LaRue as well as Fred Kennon's fascinated me as a kid and I would return to them again and again.
+I especially wondered what illness would require "the constant attention of strong men, both day and night!
 The bible and a drawing entitled "Family Record" that listed the birthdates of people in the early 1800's with a name I was not familiar with (Dailey) is probably why I got so interested in genealogy.
-You can read those obituaries on the individual pages of each of those persons.

 Daisy gave birth to five children within the next 11 years, two girls and three boys.
 The third was a girl that died either at birth or early infancy.
-My understanding is that Fred abandoned the family about 1906 when my grandfather was just 8 years old and that he later died in a boarding house in Oklahoma City.
-A sketch of his life published 10 days after his death stated "Mr. Kennon had been away from here, most of the time, for several years."
+My understanding is that Fred abandoned the family about 1906 when my grandfather was just 8 years old and that he later died in a boarding house in Oklahoma City on February 2, 1910.
+A sketch of his life published 10 days after his death stated "Mr. Kennon had been away from here, most of the time, for several years.”

-My idea of a traveling salesman was formed by watching "The Music Man," a bunch of guys in straw hats happily singing on the train between towns and occasionally, like the anvil salesman, having a little trouble making a sale.
-The picture painted by Frederick's probate records, which I recently discovered, paint's a very different picture - more Willy Loman like.
+My idea of a traveling salesman was informed by watching "The Music Man," a bunch of guys in straw hats happily singing on the train between towns and occasionally, like the anvil salesman, having a little trouble making a sale.
+The picture painted by Frederick's probate records, which I recently discovered, show a very different picture - more Willy Loman like.

 Fred's obituary says "On the afternoon of his death he complained of not feeling well and in the evening a physician was summoned.
 He left the patient resting easier and went to supper.
 On returning later in the evening, he found Mr. Kennon dying, and the best efforts to sustain him proved unavailing"

 Maberry returned to the court February 12 to inform them that Fred was "simply working here for wages" and that his family resided in Corning, Iowa.
 He gives an accounting of assets and debts discovered.
-Among the debts are doctor bills totalling $7.00; the undertaker, $86.00; court costs of $16.05 and $12.50 from his boarding house for damage to the appointments caused by his death.
-After expenses his family was left with 39c.
-Click on the link below for all probate records.
+Among the debts are doctor bills totaling $7.00; the undertaker, $86.00; court costs of $16.05 and $12.50 from his boarding house for damage to the appointments caused by his death.
+After expenses the family was left with 39c.